-His clinical interests primarily encompass the management of benign and malignant tumors of the head and neck.
-He has specific expertise in complex ablative surgery, transoral laser microsurgery (TLM), transoral robotic surgery (TORS), reconstructive surgery, open and minimally-invasive salivary gland surgery, and thyroid and parathyroid surgery.
+His clinical interests primarily include the management of benign and malignant tumors of the head and neck.
+He has specific expertise in complex ablative surgery, transoral laser microsurgery (TLM), transoral robotic surgery (TORS), reconstructive surgery, skin cancer and melanoma management, sentinel lymph node biopsy, open and minimally-invasive salivary gland surgery, and thyroid and parathyroid surgery.

-Dr. Day has published in a number of journals and serves as an ad-hoc reviewer for Oral Oncology, Head Neck, and JAMA Otolaryngology – Head and Neck Surgery.
-His research interests include early detection of head and neck cancer, improving the quality of life and survival of cancer survivors, and head and neck cancer outcomes.
+Dr. Day has authored over 50 peer-reviewed publications.
+He serves as an ad-hoc reviewer for Oral Oncology, Head Neck, and JAMA Otolaryngology – Head and Neck Surgery.

 - Medical School

 - University of Minnesota (2010)

 - Washington University in St. Louis School of Medicine (2015), Otolaryngology

 - Other Post Graduate Training

 - Johns Hopkins Bloomberg School of Public Health (2017)

 - Graduate School

 - Johns Hopkins Bloomberg School of Public Health (2017), Public Health